Ofwat/dqchecks/README.md

 ### 12. Boncode-Description Consistency

-After loading, we can use pandas to do additional checks, which are simpler to do in pandas than on Excel.
-We want to make sure that Boncodes do not have multiple descriptions, and the same description does not appear for multiple boncodes
+After loading the data, additional validation checks can be performed using pandas, which offers more flexibility than Excel for these types of operations.
+Specifically, we verify that Boncodes do not have multiple descriptions, and that the same description does not correspond to multiple Boncodes.

-> Note: We changed output to split errors by rows
+> Note: The output has been updated to report errors on a per-row basis, making it easier to identify and address individual issues.

 ```python
 same_description_different_boncodes = dqchecks.panacea.create_same_desc_diff_boncode_validation_event(pivoted_df, metadata)